qmk/qmk_firmware/docs/isp_flashing_guide.md

 ### QMK Toolbox

-1. `AVRISP device connected` or `USB Ttiny device connected` will show up in yellow
+1. `AVRISP device connected` or `USB Tiny device connected` will show up in yellow
 2. Select the correct bootloader/production .hex file with the `Open` dialog (spaces can't be in the path)
 3. Be sure the correct `Microcontroller` option for the keyboard you're flashing (not the ISP programmer) is selected
 4. Hit `Flash`